gtema/openstack/doc/src/osc.md

 * `--instance-type-rxtx-factor <INSTANCE_TYPE_RXTX_FACTOR>` — Optional property allows created servers to have a different bandwidth cap than that defined in the network they are attached to
 * `--instance-uuid <INSTANCE_UUID>` — create this image
 * `--kernel-id <KERNEL_ID>` — The ID of an image stored in the Image service that should be used as the kernel when booting an AMI-style image
-* `--locations <LOCATIONS>` — A list of URLs to access the image file in external store.
+* `--locations <JSON_VALUE>` — A list of URLs to access the image file in external store.
 This list appears if the show_multiple_locations option is set to true in the Image service's configuration file
 * `--min-disk <MIN_DISK>` — The minimum disk size in GB that is required to boot the image
 * `--min-ram <MIN_RAM>` — The minimum amount of RAM in MB that is required to boot the image
 * `--name <NAME>` — The name of the image